Our Services

 Helpful Resources

-Passive sleepiness is the tendency to nod off during low-stimulation activities like movies because reduced sensory input, less muscle activation, adenosine buildup, and circadian dips lower alertness when you sit still.
+Passive sleepiness is your tendency to doze off during low-stimulation activities like movies.
+It happens because reduced sensory input, minimal muscle activation, adenosine buildup, and natural circadian dips all lower alertness when you sit still.

 Passive sleepiness is common, but it's not always harmless.
 Understanding why it happens can help you decide whether it's simply fatigue—or something more serious.